project-tsurugi/shirakami/bench/README.md

 LD_PRELOAD=[/path/to/some memory allocator library] ./ycsb LD_PRELOAD=[/path/to/some memory allocator library] ./masstree
 ```
-YCSB of shirakami : Available options
+YCSB of shirakami : Available options for general workloads.
 - `-cpumhz`
   - number of cpu MHz of execution environment.
 It is used measuring some time.
   - default : `2000`